AMDA Student Portal

 - 90.0 credits of Performance Immersion

-- Students register for 15.0 credits per semester to earn 120.0 credits for program completion in eight semesters.
+- Students register for 15.0 credits per term to earn 120.0 credits for program completion in eight terms.
 Enrollment may be shortened when students have approved transfer credits.

 - What to do to stay on track for BFA general education completion